jediahjireh/faux-chat/README.md

 1. Check the [GitHub Issues](https://github.com/jediahjireh/faux-chat/issues) page
 2. Create a new issue with detailed information about the problem
-3. Include steps to reproduce, expected behaviour, and actual behaviour
+3. Include steps to reproduce, expected behaviour and actual behaviour

 ## Contributing